 Saturday, June 29, 9 a.m. - 4 p.m.: Garden Walk & Breakfast

 Start at the Crocker House Museum garden where you will get a map to tour local private gardens.
-Also enjoy shopping for garden art and share in a plant exchange at the Michigan Transit Museum.
+Also, enjoy shopping for garden art and share in a plant exchange at the Michigan Transit Museum.
 Simply bring your split plants or flowers to exchange for another.
 The Depot will also be open for tours.
 Garden Walk tickets are non-refundable and cost $12 for members of the Macomb County Historical Society and $17 for non-members.
-Before heading out to see the lovely gardens on the walk please join us for breakfast at 9 a.m.
+Before heading out to see the lovely gardens on the walk please join us for breakfast and informative talk with Master Gardener Susan Keehn at 9 a.m.
+She will present a program exploring ways to use what you have grown in combination with other components and ingredients to create treasures you'll love.
 It includes home-made scones, hard-boiled egg, fresh fruit and hot Three Wives Tea in the Crocker House Garden.
 Breakfast tickets must be purchased in advance.
 Tickets are limited and non-refundable and cost only $12 for members and $15 for non-members of the Macomb County Historical Society

 Sunday, August 4, 1 p.m.: George Crocker & Katherine Dickinson Engagement Garden Party; Crocker House Celebration of Becoming 150 Years Old!